 One success example

-A retailer required their collection to be identified, constructed, and transported throughout the U.S. Baskets were not part of their vision, so I set out to locate a sturdy container to protect fragile products.
+A retailer called me needing their new gift collection to be created and transported throughout the U.S. Baskets were not part of their vision, so I set out to locate a sturdy container that protects fragile products.

 Thankfully, my long-term experience and container knowledge decreased the time taken to find two front runners.
 Containers and product samples were delivered to my studio, and initial designs were created before sending prototypes to the client.

-That retailer still creates their gift collection in the same manner as the final design, and their revenue continues to increase.
+Years later, that retailer still creates their gift collection in the same manner, and their revenue continues to increase.

-Knowing both your clients’ preferences and your vision for brand promotion are vital in the initial stages of creating your unique collection.
+Knowing both your clients’ preferences and your vision for brand promotion are vital in the initial stages of creating your unique, non-basket collection.
 This analysis is best determined with a specialist who understands your company’s expectations.
 That’s what a conversation with me reveals.

 Together, we devise a strategy and turn it into a visual product that clearly and memorably identifies your brand.
-Let’s start the conversation today so the container that best fits your image emerges to create a gift collection coveted by your clients.
+Let’s start the conversation today so the container that best fits your image emerges to create a gift collection your clients will always buy.